Pumpkin Waffles with Cinnamon Maple Syrup

 Combine the dry ingredients.
 In a large bowl, measure in the flour, baking powder, baking, salt and cinnamon.
 Whisk together.

 Combine the wet ingredients.
-In a smaller bowl, combine the pumpkin puree, milk, egg, vanilla extract, coconut oil and maple syrup.
-Stir until smooth
+In a separate bowl or a liquid measuring cup, combine the pumpkin puree, milk, egg, vanilla extract, melted coconut oil and maple syrup.
+Stir until smooth.

 Pro tip!